-Following Brazil's lead in 2007, a total of fifteen South American countries have adopted Sistema Brasileiro de Televisão Digital (SBTVD)29 for terrestrial broadcasting.
-Also known as Integrated Services Digital Broadcasting, Terrestrial, Brazilian version (ISDB-Tb), it is based upon the Japanese digital television standard, ISDB-T, plus some additional technical features and improvements.
+Following Brazil's lead in 2007, a total of fifteen South American countries have adopted Sistema Brasileiro de Televisão Digital (SBTVD)24 for terrestrial broadcasting.
+Also known as Integrated Services Digital Broadcasting, Terrestrial, Brazilian version (ISDB-Tb) and less formally as "TV 2.0", it is based upon the Japanese digital television standard, ISDB-T, plus some additional technical features and improvements.

-The SBTVD Forum30 is a non-profit organization with the mission to "guarantee every Brazilian the right to receive a broadcast with high quality images and sound".
+The SBTVD Forum25 is a non-profit organization with the mission to "guarantee every Brazilian the right to receive a broadcast with high quality images and sound".
 The Forum acts as a technical advisory arm of the Brazilian government in matters related to Open Digital TV.
 Its activities focus on the implementation of digital television throughout the country, in the development of technical standards for Open Digital TV, and in the continuing improvement of the Open TV service offered to the population.